Distance by de-correlation: Computing distance with heterogeneous grid cells: Results

 We model grid cell activity as a sum of Gaussians, each centered along integer multiples of the grid spacing,

 where $\lambda$ is the grid spacing and $\omega$ is the width of the Gaussian.
 In addition to grid spacing, grid cells are described by their grid orientation, $\theta$, and their grid phase, $\phi$ (e.g., the translation along the $x-$axis of the grid fields).
 We further simplify by assuming $\theta = 0^\circ$ and $\phi = 0$ m.
-This is consistent with some experimental work showing a locking of grid fields to the starting location in 1D environments \cite{campbell2021distance}.
+This is consistent with some experimental work showing a locking of grid fields to the starting location in 1D environments \cite{campbell2021distance} (Fig. \ref{fig:1D_distance_coding_Campbell_data}A, C), however it makes our analytical theory a conservative lower-bound on the amount of de-correlation that occurs.

 Eq. \ref{eq: grid cell equation} is equivalent to a convolution of a Dirac comb with a Gaussian,

 where $g_\omega(x) = \exp(-x^2 / 2\omega^2)$ and $*$ is the convolution operator.
 In this form, the Fourier transform becomes,